Skip to main content

 Instructions

-Start recording a new flow.
-Creates a .yaml file in the .argent/flows/ directory.
+Start recording a new flow, resetting .argent/flows/.yaml to an empty flow and replacing any existing one.
 Use when you want to capture a reusable sequence of device interactions for later replay.
-Returns { message, flowFile, savedTo } and optionally { previousFlow } if a prior recording was abandoned.
-Fails if the .argent/flows/ directory cannot be created or the flow file cannot be written.
+Returns { message, flowFile, savedTo } and optionally { restarted, discardedSteps } if a live recording of the same flow was discarded.
+Whether this server writes that file depends on where your project is: co-located, it creates it and fails if the .argent/flows/ directory cannot be created or the file cannot be written; against a remote tool-server it writes nothing and savedTo is a directive your client applies (a null savedTo back means it did not).

 After starting, use flow-add-step to append tool calls — each step is executed LIVE so you can verify it works before it gets recorded.
+For a self-contained e2e flow, record a restart-app of the app under test as the FIRST step (captured as the flow's launch step); for a reusable fragment, skip that and pass executionPrerequisite instead.
 Use flow-add-echo to add labels.
 Call flow-finish-recording when done.

 Input Schema